frjo/hugo-theme-zen/README.md

 Add any new layouts to the root layout directory as well.
 This way they will not be overwritten when updating the theme.

+#### Menu and sidebar layouts

+The default menu will automatically have entries for the home page, each root page and each section, in that order.

+If the default sidebar is activated it will display each section with all its pages listed below.

+They are set up in `layouts/partials/menu.html`, `layouts/partials/mobilmenu.html` and `layouts/partials/sidebar.html`.
+The default works nicely for small sites but in many cases they will need to be customised.

 ### Styles and scripts

 Styles and scripts are processed with Hugo pipes that was added in Hugo 0.46.